 Note: Gusto supports paid and unpaid breaks.
 You’ll see an alert on employee timesheets when they've reported too many hours worked without a break.

-Many states require a meal break around the middle of a non-exempt employee’s workday.
+Many states require a meal break around the middle of a non-exempt (overtime-eligible) employee’s workday.
 Employers usually do not have to pay for these meal breaks as long as the employee is completely relieved of any duties.

 Not tracking meal breaks properly is a common work violation that can be very costly and put employers at risk of a wage and hour lawsuit.